npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-20-google-io-whats-new-in-android.md

 date: 2016-05-20
 categories: dev android google-io
 tags: blog dev google-io conference android
-lead_text: 'Some parts of the Android N release were quickly mentioned during the keynote speech.
+lead_text: 'Some parts of the Android N release were mentioned quickly during the keynote speech.
 However, this talk dedicated to Android took a bit more time going over these new additions to the platform.'
 ---

 {% include post-image.html
             id="whatsNewAndroidModal"
             img="posts/google-io-2016/whats-new-android-opening.jpg"
             title="What's New in Android"
-            caption="A great set of presenters to discuss the new Android features" %}
+            caption="A great set of presenters" %}
 {% include modals/view-image.html
             id="whatsNewAndroidModal"
             img="posts/google-io-2016/whats-new-android-opening.jpg" %}